Who...? What...? Why...?

 In February 2007, I became a writer for GoreZone magazine, and was promoted to Chief Writer in May 2008 - the year I finally turned pro.
 I wrote there steadily until August 2010.
 This allowed me to be not only a geek, but a professional geek with access to interview actors, directors, effects technicians - a dream come true.
 Over the years I’ve had the opportunity to speak to a great many of my heroes and - being in print, I’ve become one of the people who actually answer the eternal question "how do they DO that?" to an eager and inquisitive audience world-wide.

 In March 2011, my life came full circle, as I joined the writing team of Starburst magazine, my font of all genre movie & TV knowledge from its first issue in 1978 onwards.
 I made my debut in May 2011 in issue 366.
 I have the privilege of not only working for a magazine I've read avidly for over 40 years, but also of writing articles about the classic movies I love so much for a whole new generation of fans and geeks.
-In 2015, I returned to the radio media with my friends David J. Howe and Sam Stone for a monthly horror sci-fi genre radio show called The Stone Tapes where I review and discuss films, books and all the really cool things in a fan's life.
+In 2015, I returned to the media of radio with my friends David J. Howe and Sam Stone for a monthly horror sci-fi genre show called The Stone Tapes where I review and discuss films, books and all the really cool things in a fan's life.

 A complete list of where I've been published appears here, and links to podcasts of The Stone Tapes is right here.